 Amidst city concrete and suburban sprawl, Americans are discovering new ways to reconnect with the natural world.
 From community gardens in New York's Lower East Side to homeless shelters in California, the search for a more sustainable future has led grassroots groups to a profound reconnection to place and to the natural world.

 Trees capture our imagination because they are rooted solidly in the earth but point ethereally toward the sky.
 They occupy a dimension that has as much to do with time and patience as with place and landscape.
 They are vertical beings to whom we attribute qualities both divine and human.
+Since 1991, photographer Barbara Bosworth has been on a quest to photograph America's "champion" trees—trees that are the biggest of their species, as recorded in the National Register of Big Trees, a list established and maintained by the nonprofit conservation organization American Forests.

 Throughout much of human history, changes to forest ecosystems have come about through natural climatic changes occurring over long periods of time.
 But scientists now find changes in forest cover dramatically accelerated by such human activities as large-scale agriculture, the building of dams and roads, and the growth of cities with vast areas of asphalt.
 Changes that once took centuries now take only decades.
 Seeing the Forest and the Trees examines changes in land cover and land use in forested regions as major contributors to global environmental change.